Corporate Fellowship Program FAQs

 - What is the role of the Fellowship Program Manager?

-Am I eligible to apply for a fellowship?
+Am I eligible to apply for a corporate fellowship?

 Please see the specific program requirements here.

 What is the weekly schedule and time commitment?

 The 12-week program is held Monday through Friday from 8 a.m. to 5 p.m.
 Fellows attend an initial week of corporate training followed by 11 weeks of on-the-job training with their selected organization.
 Corporate training takes place Monday through Thursday with a day of mandatory classroom instruction every Friday.

 What happens after I apply?

 Once your application is received, a corporate fellowship program manager will contact you at the email address you provided.
 The program manager will offer further details about the program, including additional application requirements, timelines, and the necessary paperwork to obtain approval from your command.
 If you are not contacted within three business days of your application submission, please contact the program manager in your area to confirm receipt of your application.
 Contact information for the Corporate Fellowship Program Managers can be found by visiting our CFP Locations page.

 What material is covered in the educational component?

 The education component of the program provides training for fellows in various skillsets desired by employers, such as project management, influencing without authority, and strategic communications.
 This specific coursework strengthens their professional knowledge, giving fellows an edge in the civilian job market.
 At the conclusion of each week, the Corporate Fellowship Program hosts a “Fellowship Huddle” featuring senior-level guest speakers.
 This engagement allows fellows the opportunity to make meaningful connections with leaders in the private sector, while also learning from corporate experts in key positions.

 To supplement this learning, fellows have the opportunity to complete a certification track course of their choosing through our partner Simplilearn.
 To view a sample of online certification courses, click here.